hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ## Additional Discussion

-For the simplicity, this guide used the username and password (`userpass`) auth method which was enabled at the education namespace.
-However, most likely, your organization uses LDAP auth method which is enabled in the root namespace instead.
+For the simplicity, this guide used the username and password (`userpass`) auth method which was enabled in the education namespace.
+However, most likely, your organization uses LDAP auth method which is enabled in the **root** namespace instead.

-In such as case, here are the steps to create the "Training Admin" group as described in this guide.
+Here are the steps to create the "Training Admin" group as described in this guide using the LDAP auth method enabled in the root namespace.

 1. Enable and configure the desired auth method (e.g. LDAP) in the root namespace.